Why Are Barcodes So Important?

 - printers are smaller, compact, simpler, more durable and less expensive than laser or dot matrix printers, making them ideal for distributed printing

 - low operating costs – have higher initial cost but a lower maintenance cost compared to other print technologies, resulting in a lower cost of ownership, and lower long-term maintenance costs can quickly offset the higher initial investment

 - to obtain optimum print quality in thermal transfer printing, the ribbon and media substrate must be compatible

 Barcode Scanning doesn’t require any special software or driver to function.
 They are recognized by the computer as a general input device.
 Most cordless scanners use Bluetooth (Class 2) and have a range of 33 feet but some that use Class 1 technology will have a range of over 300 feet.
 A 2D imaging scanner is required in order to read a barcode off a screen.
 For 2D barcodes, imagers are required to read them as they have both vertical and horizontal data.
 The imager takes pictures of the barcode and analyzes it to decode the information contained within the barcode.

-For more information on barcoding and all your barcoding and label printing needs, call us as (800) 643-2664 and immediately talk to one of our friendly representatives; or chat us up on Facebook, Twitter, Google+ and LinkedIn!
+For more information on barcoding and all your barcoding and label printing needs, call us as (800) 643-2664 and immediately talk to one of our friendly representatives; or chat us up on Facebook, Twitter or LinkedIn!